-This approach should not strike anyone as very ambitious, but we will demonstrate that there are reasons to slow down and examine thoroughly the properties of actions of seemingly simple groups before we consider the more complicated ones.
-Even for actions of simple groups such as $\Z^n$, many fundamental questions remain open, not to mention the significant new difficulties when we attempt to generalize known results for simple groups to more complicated ones.
+This approach should not strike anyone as very ambitious, but we will demonstrate that there are reasons to slow down and examine thoroughly the properties of actions of seemingly simpler groups before we consider the more complicated ones.
+Even for actions of simpler groups such as $\Z^n$, many fundamental questions remain open, not to mention the significant new difficulties when we attempt to generalize known results for simpler groups to more complicated ones.
 Two important examples are the {\em hyperfiniteness problem} and the {\em union problem}.
-Recall the the countable Borel equivalence relation $E$ is {\em hyperfinite} if it can be written as the increasing union $E=\bigcup E_n$ of finite subequivalence relations $E_n$ (by ``finite'' we mean each equivalence class of $E_n$ is finite).
+A countable Borel equivalence relation $E$ is {\em hyperfinite} if it can be written as the increasing union $E=\bigcup E_n$ of finite subequivalence relations $E_n$ (by ``finite'' we mean each equivalence class of $E_n$ is finite).
 Kechris and Weiss asked for which groups $\G$ must all their Borel actions be hyperfinite.
-Specifically, they asked/conjectured whether this is true for all amenable groups $\G$.
+Specifically, they asked whether this is true for all amenable groups $\G$.
 The union problem asks whether the increasing union of hyperfinite equivalence relations is hyperfinite.
 In view of recent progress, both of these questions are now understood to be closely related to the question of what types of {\em marker structures} can be put on equivalence relations generated by actions of $\G$.
-By a ``marker structure'' we mean a Borel set $M\subseteq X$ which is a {\em complete section} (i.e., $M \cap [x] \neq \varnothing$ for all $x \in X$) and often also {\em co-complete} (i.e., $X-M$ is also a complete section).
+By a ``marker structure'' we mean a Borel set $M\subseteq X$ which is a {\em complete section} (i.e., $M$ meets every every $E$-class) and often also {\em co-complete} (i.e., $X-M$ is also a complete section).
 Usually we are interested in $M$ having some geometrical or combinatorial structure which can be used to get useful results about $E$.
 We thus see that several of the fundamental problems in the theory of countable Borel equivalence relations are closely connected with the Borel combinatorics of these equivalence relations.